KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/bootstrap-css-guide/play-with-bootstrap.md

 - **You don't need to write CSS** by yourself
 :::

-In the next chapter, let's see another example of Bootstrap.
+In the next step, let's see another example of Bootstrap.